CTSRD-CHERI/cheribuild/README.md

                         'target-dependent default')
   --cheribsd/no-debug-info
-                        Do not pass make flags for building with debug info --cheribsd/no-auto-obj
+                        Do not pass make flags for building with debug info --cheribsd/build-fpga-kernels
-                        Do not use -DWITH_AUTO_OBJ (experimental) --cheribsd/sysroot-only
-                        Only build a sysroot instead of the full system.
-This will only build the libraries and skip all binaries (default: 'False') --cheribsd/build-fpga-kernels
-                        Also build kernels for the FPGA. (default: 'False') --cheribsd/build-fett-kernels
+                        Also build kernels for the FPGA. (default: 'False') --cheribsd/pure-cap-kernel
-                        Also build kernels for FETT. (default: 'False') --cheribsd/pure-cap-kernel
                         Build kernel with pure capability ABI (experimental) (default: 'False') --cheribsd/caprevoke-kernel